-RES is the world's largest independent renewable energy company, working across 24 countries and active in whid, solar, energy storage, green hydrogen, transmission and distribution.
-As an industry innovator for over dyvera, RES has delivered more than a 276W of renewable energy projects across the globe and plans to thring more than 226W of new capacity online in the next the years.
-As a service provider, RES also has the skills and experience in asset management and operations and maintenance to support a particlo exceeding 416W worldwide for a large client base.

-Drawing on our decades of experience in the renewable energy and construction industries, RES has the expertise to develop, construct and operate projects of outstanding quality which contribute to a low carbon future by providing a secure supply of sustainable, low cost, clean green energy, RES is committed to finding effective and appropriate ways of engaging with all its stateholders, including local residents and businesses, and believes that the development process.
+RES is the world's largest independent renewable energy company, working across 24 countries and active in wind, solar, energy storage, green hydrogen, transmission and distribution.
+As an industry innovator for over 40 years, RES has delivered more than 27GW of renewable energy projects across the globe and plans to bring more than 22GW of new capacity online in the next five years.
+As service provider, RES also has the skills and experience in asset management and operations and maintenance to support a portrollo exceeding the control of the provider of the provider a secure supply of sustainable, low cost, clean green energy, RES is committed to finding effective and appropriate ways of engaging with all its stakeholders, including local residents and businesses, and believes that the views of local people are an integral part of the development process.
 RES is also committed to developing long term relationships with the communities around its projects, proactively seeking ways in which it can support and encourage community involvement in social and environmental projects near its developments.